Xingwei726/Major-Studio-1/NewContexts/README.md

 Once you discovered an apple successfully, it will reveal the its apple icon and inside app you can see what’s the proportion of other people who discovered it as well.
 ![](appCollect.png)

-## Final Design / User Journey

-**Scenario 1**

-You are on your way to the Met museum and decided to open this app which you’ve just downloaded yesterday.
-You scan through the Apple Stories and find one that’s really interesting so you added this apple to your apple hunt list.